Derek Carr throws a TD pass in his Saints debut, a 26-24 preseason win over the Chiefs

 But Saints defensive end Kyle Phillips tipped Chris Oladokun’s third-down pass and caught the deflection on the Kansas City 22 to set up the winning kick.

+“You can’t finish with a mistake and that’s a terrible way to end the thing,” Reid said.
+“It looks like the Saints have a good football team.
+We’ve got to make sure we get our stuff taken care of.”

-Jameis Winston relieved Carr and drove New Orleans 48 yards in just four plays for 14-0 lead on a 29-yard pass over the top of the Chiefs’ secondary to rookie receiver A.T.
+Jameis Winston relieved Carr after the Chiefs’ fourth-down failure and drove New Orleans 48 yards in four plays for a 14-0 lead on a 29-yard pass over the top of the secondary to rookie receiver A.T.
 Perry.
 A sixth-round draft pick out of Wake Forest, Perry was New Orleans’ leading receiver with six catches for 70 yards.

 Blaine Gabbert played most of the first half for Kansas City and pulled the Chiefs within 17-7 on a 1-yard fade to Richie James in the corner of the end zone.
 Saints defensive backs Alontae Taylor and Bradley Roby appeared to have a miscommunication on the play, leaving James uncovered.